mochajs/mocha/index.md

 ### -R, --reporter &lt;name&gt;

   The `--reporter` option allows you to specify the reporter that will be used, defaulting to "dot".

+### -t, --timeout &lt;ms&gt;

+  Specifies the test-case timeout, defaulting to 2 seconds.
+To override you may pass the timeout in milliseconds, or a value with the `s` suffix, ex: `--timeout 2s` or `--timeout 2000` would be equivalent.

+### -s, --slow &lt;ms&gt;

+  Specify the "slow" test threshold, defaulting to 75ms.
+Mocha uses this to highlight test-cases that are taking too long.

 ### -g, --grep &lt;pattern&gt;